Border guards have 'wide open' rights to search your smartphone, B.C. civil liberties group warns | CBC News

 Compiling the information in the guide was no easy task, according to McDermott.
 Staff at the BCCLA had to comb through court records, parliamentary reports and Access to Information requests.

 "Unless you're a legal professional or somebody who just has a keen interest in this, the average traveller wouldn't have the benefit of knowing any of this.
-They wouldn't know how best to interact with the border officials and then what the border officials might do with their devices," she said.
+They wouldn't know how best to interact with the border officials and then what the border officials might do with their devices."

 In the end, the guide says most people whose devices are searched are not chosen at random.
 Border officers tend to target people who have been previously identified as high-risk travellers and those suspected of carrying illegal materials like child pornography and hate literature, according to the BCCLA.